jorisroovers/casa/README.md

 # casa
-Set of [Ansible](https://www.ansible.com/) playbooks that I use to maintain my [homeassistant](home-assistant.io)-based home automation stack.
+Home-automation stack based on [homeassistant](home-assistant.io), orchestrated through [Ansible](https://www.ansible.com/).
-This repository also contains playbooks for a bunch of auxillary systems that are part of my setup such as [prometheus](https://prometheus.io/), [grafana](https://grafana.com/), [ELK](https://www.elastic.co/elk-stack), [AppDaemon](https://appdaemon.readthedocs.io/en/latest/) and some others (see  below).
+This repository also contains ansible playbooks for a bunch of auxillary systems that are part of my setup such as [prometheus](https://prometheus.io/), [grafana](https://grafana.com/), [ELK](https://www.elastic.co/elk-stack), [AppDaemon](https://appdaemon.readthedocs.io/en/latest/) and some others (see  below).

 To get an idea of some of the automations I'm using, I recommend reading my blogpost: [My Favorite Home Automations](https://jorisroovers.com/posts/my-favorite-home-automations)